Salmon P. Chase: Chief Justice

 As Chief Justice, Chase also presided at the impeachment trial of U.S. President Andrew Johnson in 1868.
 As the justice responsible for the 4th Circuit, Chase also would have been one of two judges at the trial of Jefferson Davis (who was imprisoned at Fort Monroe in Virginia), because trial for major crimes such as treason required two judges.
 However, Davis's best defense would be that he forfeited U.S. citizenship upon secession, and therefore could not have committed treason.
 Convicting Davis could also interfere with Chase's presidential ambitions, described below.
-After the passage of the 14th Amendment in 1868, Chase invited Davis's lawyer to meet with him privately, and explained his theory that Section 3 of the new Amendment prohibited imposing further punishment on former Confederates.
+After the passage of the Fourteenth Amendment in 1868, Chase invited Davis's lawyer to meet with him privately, and explained his theory that Section 3 of the new Amendment prohibited imposing further punishment on former Confederates.
 When Davis's lawyer repeated this argument in open court, Chase dismissed the case, over the objection of his colleague, U.S. District Judge John Curtiss Underwood, and the government chose not to appeal the dismissal to the U.S. Supreme Court.

-Chase made an unsuccessful effort to secure the Democratic nomination for the presidency in 1868.
-He "was passed over because of his stance in favor of voting rights for black men."
-In 1871, the New Departure policy of Ohio Democrat Clement Vallandigham was endorsed by Chase.
-He helped found the Liberal Republican Party in 1872, unsuccessfully seeking its presidential nomination.
-Chase was also a Freemason, active in the lodges of Midwestern society.
-He collaborated with John Purdue, the founder of Lafayette Bank and Purdue University.
-Eventually, JP Morgan Chase & Co. would purchase Purdue National Corporation of Lafayette, Indiana, in 1984.
+In 1868, Ohio's leading Copperhead Clement L. Vallandigham worked to secure Chase the Democratic nomination for president.
+In 1872 Chase helped found the Liberal Republican Party, unsuccessfully seeking its presidential nomination.
+Chase was also an active Freemason.

+Time after time Chase sought a presidential nomination that never came, even when he was Chief Justice in 1868 and 1872.
+Perceptive critics said his "inordinate ambition" made him "irresolute and wavering."
+Biographer Frederick J. Blue concludes he was an "inept politician."

 As early as 1868, Chase concluded that:

 A few months before his death, Chase found himself in the minority of a 5–4 ruling in the Slaughter-House Cases, which greatly limited the scope of the powers given the federal government under the Fourteenth Amendment to protect Americans from state violations of their civil rights.
 With the other dissenters, Chase joined the dissent of Justice Stephen J. Field that the majority opinion effectively rendered the Fourteenth Amendment a "vain and idle enactment."

 On October 23, 1873, in formally announcing the death of Chief Justice Chase in the Supreme Court and conveying the resolutions submitted by the bar, Attorney General George Henry Williams highlighted Chase's "early, continued and effectual labours for the universal freedom of man."

 Death

 Chase died of a stroke in New York City on May 7, 1873.
-His remains were interred first in Oak Hill Cemetery in Washington, D.C., and re-interred in October 1886 in Spring Grove Cemetery, Cincinnati, Ohio.
+On May 11, The New-York Times published a report on his funeral.
+His remains were first interred in Oak Hill Cemetery in Washington, D.C., then re-interred in October 1886 in Spring Grove Cemetery, Cincinnati, Ohio.
 Chase had been an active member of St. Paul Episcopal Cathedral, Cincinnati.
 Chase's birthplace in New Hampshire was declared a National Historic Landmark in 1975.